Working when pregnant

 - protection against unfair treatment or dismissal

-Employers also have certain obligations to guarantee the health and safety of pregnant employees.
+Employers have certain obligations to protect the health and safety of pregnant employees.

 Telling your employer that you're pregnant

 You must tell your employer that you are pregnant at least 15 weeks before the beginning of the week when your baby is due.
-If this isn’t possible, for example because you didn’t realise you were pregnant, you must tell your employer as soon as possible.
+If this isn’t possible because you didn’t know you were pregnant, you must tell your employer as soon as possible.
 You should also tell them when you want to start your Statutory Maternity Leave and Pay.

-However, it's a good idea to tell your employer earlier, because it will let them plan around your maternity leave and carry out their legal obligations to you.
-This is particularly important if there are any health and safety issues.
+It's a good idea to tell your employer earlier, because it will let them plan around your maternity leave and carry out their legal obligations to you.
+This is important if there are any health and safety issues.
 You cannot take paid time off for antenatal appointments until you have told your employer you are pregnant.

 Time off for antenatal care

-All pregnant employees, however long they have been in their jobs, are entitled to reasonable time off work for antenatal care.
+All pregnant employees are entitled to reasonable time off work for antenatal care.
 Any time off must be paid at your normal rate of pay.
 It is unlawful for your employer to refuse to give you reasonable time off for antenatal care or to pay you at your normal rate of pay.

 Your employer can ask for evidence of antenatal appointments from the second appointment onwards.
-If asked you should show your employer a medical certificate showing you're pregnant and an appointment card or some other written evidence of your appointment.
+If they ask, show your employer a medical certificate confirming you're pregnant and an appointment card or some other written evidence of your appointment.

-Antenatal care may include relaxation or parent craft classes as well as medical examinations, if these are recommended by your doctor.
-If you can, try to avoid taking time off work when you can reasonably arrange classes or examinations outside working hours.
+Antenatal care may include relaxation or parent craft classes as well as medical examinations, if recommended by your doctor.
+If you can, avoid taking time off work when you can reasonably arrange classes or examinations outside working hours.

 Fathers-to-be and time off for antenatal appointments